Kugur: Education

 The Government High School was started in 1983, the second Government High School in Anekal Taluk.
 The school has grown to a 30 acre campus, with its own computer lab, and lush green scenery surrounding the school.
 Infosys foundation donated 14 computers to the school in 2000.
 The school has a very good track record over the last ten years in SSLC examination, achieving second place in Bangalore District level.
 The students have also achieved gold, silver and bronze medals in state level competitions for Kabaddi, Khokkho, running, Javelin throwing, long jump, and high jump.

 The villagers have a literacy level of 95%, the highest for their district.
 Stree Shakti was formed by middle income women of the village with the help of Dena Bank, Kugur Branch for women's empowerment.
 It has been successfully run on a cooperative basis for the past six years.

 Kugur is well culture bound village; the folk culture is still alive.
-The youth have formed teams for Kolaata, Dollu Kunita, Naadaswara and other arts.
+The youth have formed teams for Kolata, Dollu Kunita, Naadaswara and other arts.
 These teams have participated in the State Annual Youth Cultural festival and other programs.

 History

 There are small and very old Lord Shiva Temples on the banks of the river.
 These are Sanimatmma temple and Muneeshwara.

-Hoysala era statues (Veera Kallu, Masti Kallu) can be seen in the village and a century-old Gramadevatha (Duggalamma) statue is also present.
+Hoysala era statues (Veera Kallu, Masti Kallu) can be seen in the village and a century-old Grāmadevatā (Duggalamma) statue is also present.
 A century-old shiva linga also exists on the banks of river Dakshina Pinakini.
 The upcoming Dravidian style temples are Lord Vinayaka and Lord Shaneshwarakallyana Kodhada Rameshwara Swamy temple.